 Gaming can be educational too - but not in a boring way!

-30% said they use mobile games to train their brain
+30% said they use mobile gaming to train their brain

 Brain training might not be the natural space for fashion brands, but the underlying need to educate or improve certainly is.
 A quarter of women said they love curating different styles and 40% are already using their mobiles to browse for fashion inspiration.
 Unless you are a fashion professional, most of us could use some help in the styling department.
 So, think style schooling to upskill your customers and give them continuous style inspiration.
 In turn, when they are next thinking - what do I wear for that special occasion, they'll remember your brand is great at giving them